sgarciac/fuego/README.md

 # }
 ```

-You can also update an existing document:
+You can also replace an existing document:

 ```
 fuego set people Rv7ZfnLQWprdXuulqMdf '{"name": "sergio", "age": 42}' # It's my birthday!